mdekstrand/cs533-web/week3/index.md

 ## {{mquiz}} Week 3 Quiz

-The Week 3 quiz will be over all of the assigned material for this week, and is in Canvas.
+The Week 3 quiz will be over all of the assigned material for this week, and is in {{LMS}}.

 The sections below this are for your further study and practice.